Adjustments to your home to help you live independently

-Find out how to access home adaptations and handyperson services to help people to live independently at home.
+Find out how to access our home adaptations and handyperson services to help you live independently at home.

 Handyperson service

 Our handyperson service helps people to keep living independently in their own homes as they grow older or their circumstances change.
-We focus on adaptations that help to make their surroundings safer and more comfortable.
+By making adaptations around the home we can help make your surroundings safer and more comfortable.
 We can also offer information about other services that could help.

 Major adaptations service

-If you are disabled and need to make changes to your home, adaptations could help you get into and around your home more easily.
+If you are disabled, adaptations made to your home could help you get into and move around your home more easily.

 The service offered varies, but normally covers: